ansonl/ansonl.github.io/_maps/2-print-settings.md

 ## Filament

+Assign your extruders/filaments to the individual objects in each model.
 Use glow-in-the-dark or translucent filament to show off rivers and lakes — or simply use a different color from the base land color!

 ## Model Scaling